HyperDbg/HyperDbg/README.md

 }
 ```

-You can also read [this article](https://research.hyperdbg.org/debugger/kernel-debugger-design.html) as it describes the overall architecture, technical difficulties, design decisions, and internals of HyperDbg Debugger.
+You can also read [this article](https://research.hyperdbg.org/debugger/kernel-debugger-design.html) as it describes the overall architecture, technical difficulties, design decisions, and internals of HyperDbg Debugger, and [this article](https://research.hyperdbg.org/debugger/transparency.html) about our efforts on vm-exit transparency.
 More articles, posts, and resources are available at the **[awesome](https://github.com/HyperDbg/awesome)** repo.

 ## Unique Features
 ### First Release (v0.1.0.0)